zapu/coffeescript/iced.md

 )
 ```

-That is, you can't treat `await` statements, or any blocks that
+That is, you can't treat `await` statements as expressions.
+And recursively speaking, you can't treat  any blocks that
-contain `await` statements, as expressions.
+contain `await` statements as expressions.
 Previous versions of
 IcedCoffeeScript supported this arcane feature, but it was extremely
-difficult to implement properly, and also difficult to use correctly.
+difficult to implement properly, and unnecessarily obscured the
+control flow of iced programs.

 ## Translation Technique